john-pachec0/Monitor/SETUP_SECRETS.md

    - Go to the project's "Info" tab
    - Click "Configurations"
    - For both Debug and Release configurations:
-     - Expand the Untwist target
+     - Expand the Monitor target
      - Select "Secrets" from the dropdown (or click "+" to add Secrets.xcconfig)

 5. **Build and run** - The app will now use your API key!